verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Once you master them, all the secrets of the rock and roll universe will be revealed
 - [ ] You had the misfortune to be in the lesson that he is learning.
 - [ ] She's like the Internet with breasts.
 Wait a minute.
 Internet has breasts.
+- [ ] The truth doesn't require your participation to exist.
+Bullshit does.